Latest

 Conclusion

-Burnout is a serious issue that can affect your physical and mental wellbeing.
-Not only can it make your work suffer, but it can become difficult to deal with on your own the longer you’re in a state of burnout.
-By seeking intervention early and prioritising self-care, you can take steps to set boundaries, look after your mental health and slowly reduce the feelings of chronic stress and burnout.
+Burnout is a serious issue that can affect physical and mental wellbeing.
+Not only can it lower service delivery and impact an individual’s mental health, but it can become difficult to deal with the longer they’re in a state of burnout.
+By encouraging your people to seek intervention early and prioritising self-care, they can take steps to set boundaries, look after their mental health and slowly reduce the feelings of chronic stress and burnout.

 Support your employees with an EAP